 These three elements are all so important for our community of neurodiverse adults (autism, Down Syndrome and more).
 With an 85% unemployment rate, each skilled, eager-to-work individual doesn’t often get the opportunity to contribute talents.
 Employers are often hesitant to open jobs to a population that may require accommodations and flexibility.

-We connect amazing companies with amazing talent.
+Connect partner companies with amazing talent.
 Neurodiverse adults represent a massive demographic missing from our workforce.

 Engage, Educate & Employ